This one is for you gentlemen! Although ladies … you should know about this too since you’re more likely to get them to actually take something 😉

 - Ginger increases blood flow in sexual organs and warms the blood.

 As you can see, the common threads are increasing blood flow and testosterone, critical aspects of male sexual health.

-Until next week … I hope you have a lot of fun and enjoy yourself!
+Until next time … I hope you have a lot of fun and enjoy yourself!